Courses

 • Did you learn anything new while listening?

-Meanwhile, a circular economy works to create a closed-loop system, like we see all around us in nature.
+Meanwhile, a circular economy works to create a closed-loop system, as we see all around us in nature.
 Here is a quick video to give you an overview of a circular economy.

 • What are some things you already see in your everyday life that could contribute to a circular economy?